Hold onto that hard-earned money so you can enjoy more of what life offers.

 5. Picking up more from the grocery store than you can use before it goes bad

 Even with the best intentions to use all that produce to make a salad or finish all those bananas, food goes bad before it’s consumed.
-Of the top 10 countries that waste food, the U.S. appears about halfway on the list.
+The U.S. is one of the top five countries when it comes to food waste.

 Whether you’re in a rush to get the grocery shopping done or doing it while hungry, it can be easy to overbuy during this weekly errand.
 Instead, mindfully plan your weekly menus and create a shopping list based on that.
 Ordering groceries online can help you stick to the basics.
 Plan your meals so that you only buy the specific ingredients you need.